 I don’t know if I resolved anything during this process, but I do believe that the painting represents a new level for me.
 This painting has much more depth and meaning than any of my other paintings.
 I named it “Let Your Light Shine” because it means to me that whatever abilities we have, we should let them shine – regardless what others may think – regardless of how you think you stack up to others – regardless of the outcome.
 Let them shine.

 I’m thankful for the many positive comments regarding this painting.
 From lucious and fluid, to full of energy, to having shakti energy.
 But my favorite is that it is “scary spiritual”.
 That comment seems to resonate with me most.
-I believe that our gifts are given to us by a higher power – and it is a bit uneasy to put your faith in something you can’t physically touch.
-It is the mystery of life.
+I believe that our gifts are given to us by God – and we are simply conduits for His work to be done.
+Our quest is to get His light shine through us.

 Of course we all know about the lava flow that created our beautiful islands.
 This lava keeps flowing on the Big Island and was in my thoughts as I painted this picture.
 I love how the contrast of the excitement on the left is balanced with the calmness on the right.
 See how the lava wants to push its way to the middle of the picture?